Skip to main content

 What should I tell my dentist near Richmond TX if I have a latex allergy?

-Always disclose a latex allergy when calling to schedule your appointment and again upon arrival.
-At Best Dental, we use latex-free gloves, latex-free dental dams, and latex-free materials throughout our office for any patient with a latex sensitivity.
-Even mild reactions to latex should be disclosed, as dental procedures involve prolonged contact with materials in and around your mouth.
-We take every latex allergy — including contact sensitivity — seriously.
+Always mention a latex allergy when you call to book your appointment and again when you arrive.
+At Best Dental, we use latex-free gloves, latex-free dental dams, and latex-free materials for any patient with a latex sensitivity.
+Even a mild latex reaction is worth telling us about, because dental procedures involve close contact with materials in and around your mouth for an extended time.
+We take every latex allergy seriously, including contact sensitivity.

 Can I get dental treatment in Richmond TX if I am on blood thinners?

-Yes — patients on blood thinners can and do receive safe dental treatment at Best Dental.
-The key is disclosure and appropriate planning.
-For most routine dental procedures (cleanings, fillings, X-rays), blood thinners can continue unchanged.
-For procedures involving bleeding risk — extractions, implants, periodontal surgery — Dr. Naderi coordinates with your prescribing physician to determine if a brief medication hold is appropriate.
-Critically, never stop blood thinners on your own before a dental appointment.
-The cardiac risk of stopping can far outweigh dental bleeding risk.
+Yes.
+Patients on blood thinners can receive safe dental treatment at Best Dental.
+The most important thing is that you tell us and give us time to plan.
+For most routine dental work like cleanings, fillings, and X-rays, blood thinners can continue without any change.
+For procedures that involve bleeding, such as extractions, implants, and gum surgery, Dr. Naderi coordinates with your prescribing physician to decide if a brief medication hold is the right call.
+Please do not stop your blood thinners on your own before a dental visit.
+The risk to your heart from stopping can be much greater than any dental bleeding concern.

 What dental precautions are needed for diabetic patients in Richmond TX?

 Diabetic patients receive specific pre-procedure instructions at Best Dental.
 We recommend morning appointments when blood sugar is most stable.
-Continue your normal meals and diabetes medications before your visit — do not fast.
-Check your blood sugar before leaving home; significantly elevated readings may prompt rescheduling of elective procedures.
-Bring fast-acting sugar in case of hypoglycemia during longer appointments.
-After surgical procedures, monitor healing closely and contact us immediately if healing seems slow or infection signs develop.
+Eat your normal meals and take your diabetes medications before your visit.
+Do not fast.
+Check your blood sugar before you leave home.
+If it is significantly high, call us so we can decide whether to reschedule a non-urgent procedure.
+Bring fast-acting sugar with you for longer appointments.
+After any surgical procedure, watch your healing closely and call us right away if something seems off.

 Do I need antibiotic premedication before dental procedures near Richmond TX?

 Antibiotic prophylaxis is required for specific cardiac and, in some cases, orthopedic conditions before procedures that may cause bleeding.
-Conditions requiring prophylaxis include prior infective endocarditis, prosthetic heart valves, and certain congenital heart defects.
-Most patients — including those with stents, bypasses, high blood pressure, or routine joint replacements — do not require prophylaxis for dental procedures.
-Dr. Naderi reviews current AHA and AAOS guidelines with each patient and coordinates with your cardiologist or orthopedic surgeon when needed.
+Conditions that require it include prior infective endocarditis, prosthetic heart valves, and certain congenital heart defects.
+Most patients, including those with stents, bypasses, high blood pressure, or routine joint replacements, do not need prophylaxis for dental procedures.
+Dr. Naderi reviews the current AHA and AAOS guidelines with each patient and contacts your cardiologist or orthopedic surgeon when needed.

 What if I have a penicillin allergy and need antibiotics before my dental appointment?

-Patients with penicillin or amoxicillin allergy are given equally effective alternative antibiotics.
-For prophylaxis, clindamycin 600mg or azithromycin 500mg are standard alternatives.
-For post-procedure infections, we have several antibiotic options that are safe and effective for penicillin-allergic patients.
-Always disclose your penicillin allergy when scheduling — even if it has been years since you had a reaction, allergy status can change, and your safety depends on using the correct antibiotic from the start.
+Patients who are allergic to penicillin or amoxicillin get equally effective alternative antibiotics.
+For prophylaxis, clindamycin 600mg or azithromycin 500mg are the standard alternatives.
+For post-procedure infections, we have several antibiotic options that are safe for penicillin-allergic patients.
+Always tell us about your penicillin allergy when you schedule, even if the reaction happened a long time ago.
+Allergy status can change over time and your safety depends on using the right antibiotic from the start.

 Is it safe to have dental procedures done near Richmond TX if I am on bisphosphonates for osteoporosis?

-Bisphosphonate medications (such as alendronate/Fosamax, ibandronate/Boniva, or intravenous forms like zoledronic acid/Reclast) are associated with a risk of medication-related osteonecrosis of the jaw (MRONJ), primarily with surgical procedures like tooth extractions and implant placement.
+Bisphosphonate medications such as alendronate (Fosamax), ibandronate (Boniva), and intravenous forms like zoledronic acid (Reclast) are linked to a risk of a jaw bone complication called MRONJ, mainly with surgical procedures like tooth extractions and implant placement.
 The risk is highest with intravenous bisphosphonates used for cancer treatment and lower with oral forms used for osteoporosis.
-Dr. Naderi reviews your specific medication, dosage, duration of use, and dental needs — and may consult your prescribing physician — before proceeding with any surgical treatment.
+Dr. Naderi reviews your specific medication, dose, how long you have been taking it, and your dental needs before proceeding with any surgical treatment.
+We may consult your prescribing physician as well.

 Can I get dental work while pregnant near Richmond TX?

-Yes — dental care is safe and important during pregnancy.
-Hormonal changes increase the risk of pregnancy gingivitis and gum disease, making dental care especially valuable.
-We prefer to schedule elective procedures during the second trimester when it's most comfortable.
+Yes.
+Dental care is safe and important during pregnancy.
+Hormonal changes raise the risk of pregnancy gingivitis and gum disease, so regular dental care is especially valuable.
+We prefer to schedule non-urgent procedures during the second trimester when it is most comfortable.
 We avoid routine X-rays during the first trimester and use extra shielding when X-rays are necessary.
 We carefully review all medications used during treatment for pregnancy safety.
-Emergency dental care — treating infection or pain — is safe at any stage of pregnancy and should not be delayed.
+Emergency dental care to treat infection or pain is safe at any stage of pregnancy and should not be put off.

 How do I prepare for my dental appointment if I have multiple medical conditions or take many medications?

-Bring a current, written medication list — including all prescriptions, over-the-counter medications, vitamins, and supplements — to every appointment.
-Note dosages and frequency.
-Bring your insurance cards and a list of your current physicians and their contact information so we can coordinate if needed.
-Arrive a few minutes early to complete or update your medical history forms thoroughly.
-The more complete your health information, the better we can customize your care and pre-procedure instructions for safety and comfort.
+Bring a current written medication list to every appointment.
+Include all prescriptions, over-the-counter medications, vitamins, and supplements along with the dosages and how often you take them.
+Bring your insurance cards and a list of your current doctors and their contact information so we can coordinate care if needed.
+Arrive a few minutes early to update your medical history forms completely.
+The more we know about your health, the better we can customize your care and pre-procedure instructions for your safety and comfort.

 Key Takeaways

-Best Dental in Richmond, TX provides personalized pre-procedure instructions for all patients with allergies or medical conditions
+Best Dental in Richmond, TX gives personalized pre-procedure instructions to all patients with allergies or medical conditions

-Always disclose all allergies — medications, materials, latex — when booking and at every appointment
+Always tell us about all allergies, including medications, materials, and latex, when booking and at every visit

-Latex-free protocols available for all patients with latex sensitivity
+Latex-free protocols are available for all patients with latex sensitivity

-Patients on blood thinners receive physician-coordinated guidance — never stop anticoagulants without consulting your doctor first
+Patients on blood thinners get physician-coordinated guidance.
+Never stop anticoagulants without talking to your doctor first.

-Diabetic patients should schedule morning appointments, eat normally, and monitor blood sugar before visits
+Diabetic patients should book morning appointments, eat normally, and check blood sugar before coming in

-Antibiotic prophylaxis provided for patients with prosthetic heart valves, prior endocarditis, and select other conditions
+Antibiotic prophylaxis is provided for patients with prosthetic heart valves, prior endocarditis, and select other conditions

 Penicillin-allergic patients receive safe, equally effective alternative antibiotic options

-Dental care is safe and recommended during pregnancy with appropriate precautions and timing
+Dental care is safe and recommended during pregnancy with the right precautions and timing

-Dr. Naderi coordinates with your physicians and specialists when complex medical situations require it
+Dr. Naderi coordinates with your physicians and specialists whenever your health situation calls for it

 Your Safety Comes First at Every Appointment

 Best Dental in Richmond, TX is committed to dental care that fully accounts for your health history, allergies, and medical conditions.
-Dr. Jasmine and Dr. Sonny Naderi provide detailed pre-procedure instructions tailored to your specific situation — so you can get the dental care you need, safely and comfortably.
-Call us to discuss your medical needs before booking, or schedule online now.
+Dr. Jasmine and Dr. Sonny Naderi give you detailed pre-procedure instructions tailored to your specific situation so you can get the dental care you need safely and comfortably.
+Call us to talk through your medical needs before you book, or schedule online now.

 Close Menu